Mijailo Mijailović: 2011 interview

 In August 2011 Mijailović gave an interview in the Swedish newspaper Expressen, his first such interview since his arrest, in which he talked about the murder of Lindh.
-Mijailović explains in the interview that the murder was motivated by his hatred of politicians, whom he considered responsible for his hopeless life situation and the fact that he was a "man without a future".
+Mijailović explained in the interview that the murder was motivated by his hatred of politicians, whom he considered responsible for his hopeless life situation and the fact that he was a "man without a future".
 Mijailović had met Lindh at the entrance of the NK department store, when Lindh was on her way in.
 Mijailović recognized her and decided to attack her.
 He went into the store looking for Lindh on several floors before he finally found her and carried out the attack.
 He then fled the scene, expecting the police would soon apprehend him.